blue-10/Blue10CLI/README.md

 Commands:
-  vendor            creates lists and manages vendors in the environments invoice           creates lists and manages invoices credentials       Show and set API credentials administration    Manage administration(companies)
+  vendor            creates lists and manages vendors in the environments invoice           creates lists and manages invoices glaccount         creates lists and manages GLAccounts in the environments vatcode           creates lists and manages VatCodes in the environments credentials       Show and set API credentials administration    Manage administration(companies)
 ```